syoon2/COMP3811_data/uni/postgres_local_windows.md

 # Running PostgreSQL on Windows 10 using Docker

-**THIS DOC ONLY COVERS FOR SETTING UP POSTGRESQL ON WINDOWS 10 / WINDOWS 11 USING DOCKER.**
+**THIS DOC ONLY COVERS ON SETTING UP POSTGRESQL ON WINDOWS 10 / WINDOWS 11 USING DOCKER.**

 ## Prerequisites
  * Windows 10 (build 18362 or higher) or Windows 11 (all builds).
 Use ``winver`` to check your build number if needed.